Academic Progress Standards

 Student Privacy Rights Under FERPA

-The Family Education Rights and Privacy Act of 1974 (FERPA) 34 CFR, Part 99, affords students certain rights with respect to their education records.
+The Family Education Rights and Privacy Act of 1974 (FERPA) 34 CFR, Part 99, affords students certain rights regarding their education records.
 These rights are:

 - The right to inspect and review the student’s education records.